opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: ConvertScaleData getConvertScaleElem(int fromType, int toType)

-    :param fromType: Source pixel type.
+    :param fromType: input pixel type.

-    :param toType: Destination pixel type.
+    :param toType: output pixel type.

-    :param from: Callback parameter: pointer to the input pixel.
+    :param from: callback parameter: pointer to the input pixel.

-    :param to: Callback parameter: pointer to the output pixel
+    :param to: callback parameter: pointer to the output pixel

-    :param cn: Callback parameter: the number of channels.
-It can be arbitrary, 1, 100, 100000, ...
+    :param cn: callback parameter: the number of channels; it can be arbitrary, 1, 100, 100000, etc.

     :param alpha: ``ConvertScaleData`` callback optional parameter: the scale factor.